ualberta-smr/RefMerge/README.md

 ### 4. Build the project
 Click on build tab in the IntelliJ IDE and select `Build Project`.

+### 5. Set up configuration
+Edit the configuration and under environment variables, set `LEFT_COMMIT` to the respective left commit and set `RIGHT_COMMIT` to the respective right commit.
+In the future we will replace this with command line arguments.

 ### 5. Run the plugin
 Click `Run 'Plugin'` or `Debug 'Plugin'`.
 When it's running, click the `Tools` tab and select `RunRefMerge`.
 This will run the plugin.
 The plugin will do everything else.